BDC Hamburger Icon

 Open row

-Your employees are the lifeblood of your company, and one bad hire can impact your organization severely.
-This is why it’s crucial to follow best practices when recruiting and hiring new employees.
+Your employees are the lifeblood of your company, and one bad hire can hurt your organization severely.
+That’s why it’s crucial to follow best practices when recruiting and hiring new employees.
 We spoke with business and legal experts to learn about the wide-ranging costs of hiring the wrong candidate.
-Plus, find out the six steps small business owners should take to handle bad hires.
+Find out the steps business owners should take to handle bad hires — and how to avoid the situation in the first place.

 What is the cost of a bad hire?

 There are both monetary and intangible costs associated with a bad hire.
-However, the total dollars and damages will depend on the specifics of your company’s situation.
+However, the total dollars and damages will depend on your company’s specific situation.

 Monetary cost of a bad hire

-The exact monetary cost of a bad hire varies based on several factors like industry type, employee salary, recruiting resources and onboarding and training expenses.
-The United States Department of Labor says a bad hire can cost your business 30 percent of the employee’s first-year earnings.
+The exact monetary cost of a bad hire varies based on factors such as industry type, employee salary, recruiting resources, and onboarding and training expenses.
+According to the U.S. Department of Labor, a bad hire can cost your business 30 percent of the employee’s first-year earnings.
 Some human resources agencies estimate the cost to be higher, ranging from $240,000 to $850,000 per employee.

 What’s worse, the monetary cost of a bad hire can skyrocket if the employee becomes disgruntled and engages in litigation.
-Then, your business would be on the hook for attorney fees and, potentially, financial damages.
+Then, your business could be on the hook for attorney fees and financial damages, further increasing the monetary costs of this one bad hire.

 Intangible cost of a bad hire

 When you hire an ill-fitting employee, the cost extends beyond dollars and cents.
 A bad hire can affect your organization’s overall productivity, company culture and reputation.
-When we spoke with Jonathan Hill, chairman of recruiting firm The Energists, he detailed some of the nonfinancial consequences that may accompany the monetary costs associated with a poorly performing employee.
+When we spoke with Jonathan Hill, chairman and CEO of recruiting firm The Energists, he detailed some of the nonfinancial consequences of a poorly performing employee.

-“There are also intangible costs — clients or customers lost due to their mistakes, the impact on the mental health and stress levels of their co-workers, and the extra time spent by other team members to redo their poor work and salvage disrupted projects are the ones that come immediately to mind,” said Hill.
+“There are also intangible costs — clients or customers lost due to their mistakes, the impact on the mental health and stress levels of their co-workers, and the extra time spent by other team members to redo their poor work and salvage disrupted projects are the ones that come immediately to mind,” Hill told us.

-“Sucking up your time and company money, bad hires can quickly compromise the health and happiness of your business,” said Moreno.
+“Sucking up your time and company money, bad hires can quickly compromise the health and happiness of your business,” Moreno said.

 Did You Know?Did you know

-Hiring a new employee can cost roughly $4,425.
-However, a bad hire can cost you 30 percent of the employee’s salary, an expense that typically increases with job level.
+Hiring a new employee can cost nearly $4,700.
+However, a bad hire can cost you 30 percent of the employee's salary, an expense that typically increases with job level.

 How do you know if you made a bad hire?

-There are several signs that indicate you’ve hired the wrong person for the job.
+There are several possible signs that you’ve hired the wrong person for the job.
 Keep in mind, however, that one of these signs alone doesn’t necessarily mean you’ve made a bad hire.
-Rather, you have to analyze each situation holistically and consider the specific details and circumstances surrounding the employee you are evaluating.
-That way, you can fully assess the extent to which this worker is affecting your business and if a remedy is necessary.
+Rather, you have to analyze each situation holistically and consider the details and circumstances surrounding the employee you’re evaluating.
+That way, you can fully assess how much this worker is affecting your business and if a remedy is necessary.

 • The employee is not producing the quality of work you agreed upon (after an appropriate training and learning period).